Airizom/context-craft/README.md

 - **Multi-root ready** – each workspace folder renders as its own root with shared commands, and selections persist per workspace via VS Code workspace state.
 - **Git-aware selection** – one click selects every uncommitted change detected by the built-in Git extension, skipping deleted or out-of-scope files automatically.
+- **Open-editors shortcut** – instantly select every open text editor inside the workspace, skipping anything outside your folders with a clear toast.
 - **LLM-friendly payloads** – copies selected files into a `<code_files>` XML document, grouping multi-root workspaces into `<workspace>` tags and wrapping contents in `CDATA` blocks.
 - **Token estimates at a glance** – a status bar item and tree header show `N files | M tokens`, powered by the `cl100k_base` tokenizer used by GPT-4o/GPT-4 Turbo.
 - **Ignore + safety rails** – respects `.gitignore`, skips binaries, truncates files over 200 KB, and caps traversal at 10,000 files to prevent runaway memory usage.